Riley Brengman: International play

 Brengman skated for the United States in the 2022 Rivalry Series against Canada, appearing in three games and recording one assist.
 In 2023 she was named to the U.S. Collegiate Women’s Select Team for the Collegiate Series versus Canada.

 Personal life

-Brengman is the daughter of Heather and Ken Brengman and has three siblings.
+Brengman is the daughter of Heather and Ken Brengman and has three siblings: Liam, Evan, and Reagan.
+According to her USA Hockey profile, Brengman's favorite postgame meal is Chicken, brown rice and veggies.